RCOSDP/weko/docs/community/maintainers-guide/triaging.rst

 the set of issues going into a concrete release-oriented milestone (say these 15 issues for v1.4.1 milestone) after which the issue set is freezed and a sprint may be co-organised to meet the target deadline.
-Once all the issues have been solved, a new Invenio bug-fix release v1.4.1 is published and the release-oriented triaging cycle starts anew with v1.4.2.
+Once all the issues have been solved, a new WEKO3 bug-fix release v1.4.1 is published and the release-oriented triaging cycle starts anew with v1.4.2.